emdezla/SalamanderModel/README.md

 # Salamander-Robotica Simulation
 ##### Florian Genilloud, Emilio Fernández, Joachim Durant

 This is the final project for Computational Motor Control (2020 EPFL course).
-We made used of the Central Pattern Generator model explained in class and simulated a salamander capable of both swimming and walking.
+We made use of the Central Pattern Generator model explained in class for simulating a salamander capable of both swimming and walking.
 What's even more important, we were sucessful in developing a smooth transition from walking to swimming thanks to a fine parameter tuning.
 We explain the totality of our results in this [report](report.pdf).

 ![](simulation_final.gif)